robgraessle/matlab-mcp-core-server/README.md

    }
 }
 ```
-After saving the configuration file, quit and restart Claude Desktop.
+After saving the configuration file, quit Claude Desktop by clicking **File > Exit**, then restart Claude Desktop.

 ### GitHub Copilot in Visual Studio Code

 VS Code provides different methods to [Add an MCP Server (VS Code)](https://code.visualstudio.com/docs/copilot/customization/mcp-servers?wt.md_id=AZ-MVP-5004796#_add-an-mcp-server).
 MathWorks recommends you follow the steps in the section **"Add an MCP server to a workspace `mcp.json` file"**.
-In your `mcp.json` configuration file, add the following, remembering to insert the full path to the server binary you acquired in the setup, as well as any arguments:
+In your `mcp.json` configuration file, add the following, remembering to insert the full path to the server binary you acquired in the setup, as well as any [Arguments](#arguments):
 ```json
 {
     "servers": {